A Day Out in the Danube’s Wachau Valley

 By Rick Steves

-For a fine day trip from Vienna, catch the early train to Melk, tour the glorious abbey, eat lunch, and spend the afternoon meandering down the river to Krems by bike or boat.
+For a fine day trip from Vienna, catch the early train to Melk, tour its glorious abbey, eat lunch, and spend the afternoon meandering down the river to Krems by bike, bus, or boat.
 From Krems, catch the train back to Vienna.

-The grand restoration project — financed in part by the sale of the abbey's Gutenberg Bible to Harvard — was completed by 1996 to celebrate the 1,000th anniversary of the first reference to a country named Österreich (Austria).
+The grand restoration project — financed in part by the sale of the abbey's Gutenberg Bible to Harvard (which was later donated to Yale University) — was completed by 1996 to celebrate the 1,000th anniversary of the first reference to a country named Österreich (Austria).

 For 900 years, monks of St. Benedict have lived and worked in Melk's abbey, during the Reformation (1500s), occupation by Napoleon (1800s), and the Nazis (1900s).
 Today, the institution survives, funded by agriculture and your visit.

-Just outside is Abbey Park with its picturesque Baroque pavilion housing some fine Bergl frescoes and a café.
+Just outside is the abbey's park, with its picturesque Baroque pavilion housing some fine Bergl frescoes and a café.

 Finally, you reach Krems, a true gem, with a shopper's-wonderland old town.
 If you decide you want to stay, the tourist office can help you find a room in a private home.
 Otherwise, Vienna's just a one-hour train ride away.